Mid-contract price rises: How they work

 Customers who signed up to Gigaclear before 1st March 2022 aren't subject to mid-contract price rises as their contracts were taken out when the provider was offering fixed prices.

-Gigaclear are slightly different from most other providers in that they increase prices in October, rather than April.
-They also use the July rate of CPI which has yet to be announced for 2024, so we can't say specifically how much Gigaclear prices will rise by yet.
+Anyone who signed up to Gigaclear between March 2022 and September 2024 will be subject to annual price rises of CPI + 3.5%.
+Gigaclear were slightly different from most other providers in that they increased prices in October, rather than April.
+They also used the July rate of CPI which was 2.2% in 2024, and so Gigaclear prices went up by 6.4% this year.

 Shell Energy Broadband